MERLIN ROCKET DESIGN GUIDE

 An experimental 4-plank Hornblower.
 The only 4-plank construction Merlin Rocket, requested as an experiment by the class committee.
 It did not take on.

 Development of the Hexagon with reduced keel rocker aft, and softer bilges.
 Very fast all round, in expert hands, with a further improvement in offwind handling.
 Suitable for up to 24 stone.
 4th and 6th in the 1974 Championships and 6th in 1975.
 Callaghan's best - many built by Aln Boatyard.
-As Hexagon this could be a good design for river sailing.
+As with Hexagon this could become a good design for river sailing.

 Development of Hysteria, with reduced keel rocker and more U-section bows.
 Good in a breeze, but not such a good weight-carrier in light airs.
 Suitable for up to 22 stone.